 Faced with this new kind of competition, older media are forced to redefine themselves in the context of a new communication environment.
-Their institutional identity must be sufficiently distinct from the newly emergent industry to be able to compete with the new and improved version available the newer industry.
-Today, for example, the interpersonal from communication options available are quite numerous.
+Their institutional identity must be sufficiently distinct from the newly emergent industry to be able to compete with the new and improved version available from the newer industry.
+Today, for example, communication options available are quite numerous.
 The public is faced with a similar range of choices in the realm of news and entertainment as well.
-Ultimately, whether seeking to meet their interpersonal or mass communication needs, consumers contemplating this array of choices will base the apparent differences between these various their decisions on communication channels.
+Ultimately, whether seeking to meet their interpersonal communication needs, consumers contemplating this array of choices will base decisions on the apparent differences between these various communication channels.